cloud-gov/cg-site/content/docs/help.md

 (If you're TTS/18F staff, you can also talk to us in [#cloud-gov-support](https://gsa-tts.slack.com/messages/cloud-gov-support).)

-### Do you have a suggestion for this site?
+### Questions from industry

+If you're part of a company with a question on behalf of your company and not on behalf of a federal agency, we invite you to post your question [publicly as an issue on GitHub](https://github.com/18F/cg-site/issues/new) (requires a free GitHub account), so that we can write an answer available to everyone.
+If you'd prefer not to post publicly, you can email [cloud-gov-inquiries@gsa.gov](mailto:cloud-gov-inquiries@gsa.gov), and we can let you know when we update our website with an answer to your question.

+### Suggestions and questions from the public

-This is an open source website, and we welcome your ideas and corrections for the documentation and other content here.
-[Open an issue on GitHub.](https://github.com/18F/cg-site/issues/new) (Requires a free GitHub account.)
+This is an open source website, and we welcome your ideas, corrections, and questions for cloud.gov documentation and other content.
+We invite you to [open an issue on GitHub](https://github.com/18F/cg-site/issues/new) (requires a free GitHub account).

 ### Are you interested in working on cloud.gov?